 Many of our students will be studying in Australia for the first time.
-The Institute will support you through all of the services and programs outlined in our Student Handbook to adapt to the challenges of living and studying here.
-Please refer to our Student Handbook that is available in our website if you are interested to know more about the programs and support services.
+The Institute will support you through all the services and programs outlined in our Student Handbook to adapt to the challenges of living and studying here.
+Please refer to our Student Handbook, which is available on our website, if you want to know more about the programs and support services.